 Violist Jonina Allan Mazzeo originally hails from Salem, Oregon, but has lived in Massachusetts since 2000.
 After graduating magna cum laude from Wellesley College, Ms. Mazzeo studied with Marcus Thompson at the New England Conservatory, where she earned a Master of Music in viola performance.
 She has performed in orchestras in the United States, Canada, Germany, Austria, New Zealand, and Australia, and has been a member of the Albany and Atlanta Symphony Orchestra and the Atlantic Symphony Orchestra, where she held the Sandra Shaw chair.
 In addition to her appearances with Emmanuel Music, Ms. Mazzeo has performed with the Boston Modern Orchestra Project, Sol y Canto, and Son de las Americas mariachi.
 She has collaborated with composers John Harbison, Steve Reich, Liza White, and Dan VanHassel.
 As a member of the Fens Trio (flute, viola, and harp), she won second prize in the 2008 International Chamber Music Ensemble Competition.
 Ms. Mazzeo studied chamber music with members of the Concord, American, and Borromeo String Quartets, and has participated in the Spoleto Festival USA, the Aspen Music Festival, and as a fellow at the Tanglewood Music Center.

-Richard Menaul enjoys a wide-ranging career as a free lance horn player and teacher in the Boston area.
-He is a member of the Boston Ballet Orchestra, the Boston Pops Esplanade Orchestra, Boston Baroque, the Handel and Haydn Society, and has served as principal horn of the Opera Company of Boston and the Albany Symphony Orchestra.
-He appears regularly with the Boston Symphony Orchestra and has also performed with the Syracuse and Pittsburgh symphony orchestras.
+Richard Menaul (1953-2013) enjoyed a wide-ranging career as a free lance horn player and teacher in the Boston area.
+In addition to Emmanuel Music, he was a member of the Boston Ballet Orchestra, the Boston Pops Esplanade Orchestra, Boston Baroque, the Handel and Haydn Society, and had served as principal horn of the Opera Company of Boston and the Albany Symphony Orchestra.
+He appeared regularly with the Boston Symphony Orchestra and also performed with the Syracuse and Pittsburgh symphony orchestras.
 Concert tours have taken him to more than fifteen countries on four continents, and to thirty-eight of the fifty states.
 He has played under the direction of Seiji Ozawa, Bernard Haitink, Andre Previn, Michael Tilson Thomas, Colin Davis, and James Levine among others.
 He was born in Chicago and grew up in Poughkeepsie, New York.
-Mr. Menaul holds a Bachelor of Music degree from Ithaca College and a Master of Music degree from Northwestern University.
-His teachers include Dale Clevenger, John Covert, and Joseph Singer.
-He teaches at Boston University.
+Mr. Menaul received a Bachelor of Music degree from Ithaca College and a Master of Music degree from Northwestern University.
+His teachers included Dale Clevenger, John Covert, and Joseph Singer.
+He taught at Boston University.

-Obiost Peggy Pearson has performed solo, chamber, and orchestral music throughout the United States and abroad.
-She is solo oboist with the Emmanuel Chamber Orchestra, and a member of the Bach Aria Group.
+Oboist Peggy Pearson is a winner of the Pope Foundation Award for Outstanding Accomplishment in Music.
+Lloyd Schwartz, who received the 1994 Pulitzer Prize for Criticism, called her “my favorite living oboist.”
+Peggy has performed solo, chamber, and orchestral music throughout the United States and abroad.
+She is solo oboist with the Emmanuel Chamber Orchestra, an organization that has performed all of the cantatas of Johann Sebastian Bach.
+She is also a member of the Bach Aria Group.
 According to Richard Dyer of the Boston Globe, “Peggy Pearson has probably played more Bach than any other oboist of her generation; this is music she plays in a state of eloquent grace.”
 Ms. Pearson is the founding director of, and oboist with, Winsor Music, Inc., and also a founding member of the chamber group La Fenice.
 She has toured internationally and recorded extensively with the Orpheus Chamber Orchestra, and has appeared with the Boston Symphony Orchestra, St. Paul Chamber Orchestra, and the Orchestra of St. Luke’s as principal oboist, the Chamber Music Society of Lincoln Center, and Music from Marlboro.
 In addition to her freelance and chamber music activities, Peggy Pearson has been an active exponent of contemporary music.
 She was a fellow of the Radcliffe Institute in contemporary music, and has premiered numerous works, many of which were written specifically for her.
-As director of Winsor Music, Inc., Ms. Pearson organized the Winsor Music Consortium (a project to commission works for oboe) and has premiered over 20 works in her chamber music series.
+As artistic director of Winsor Music, Inc., Ms. Pearson organized the Winsor Music Consortium (a project to commission works for oboe) and has premiered over 20 works in her chamber music series.
 She has been on the faculties at Songfest, the Tanglewood Music Center (Bach Institute), Boston Conservatory, MIT, the Conservatory of Music (University of Cincinnati), Wellesley College, the Composers Conference at Wellesley College and the Longy School of Music of Bard College.
-She is currently on the faculty of the Emmanuel Bach Institute.
+She is currently on the faculty of the Bach Institute, a collaboration between Winsor Music, Emmanuel Music and Oberlin College.

 Paul Perfetti, a Boston resident, performs on baroque trumpet with Boston Baroque, the Handel and Haydn Society, Aston Magna, Boston Bach Ensemble, Portland Baroque (Oregon), Early Music New York, Millenial Arts Productions (NY), and Collegium Musicum Bach (Mexico).
 Recordings with Boston Baroque on Telarc include, among others, J.S.
 Bach: Complete Orchestral Suites, Mass in B minor (2000 Grammy nominee), Mozart’s Requiem (1995 Robert Levin completion) and Handel’s Messiah (1992 Grammy nominee), and the Grammy-nominated Monteverdi’s Vespers of 1610 (on cornetto).
 Other recordings include Haydn’s Lord Nelson Mass with Banchetto Musicale (Arabesque), and Bach’s Christmas Oratorios with the Boston Bach Ensemble (Titanic).
 In 2004 Mr. Perfetti lectured on baroque and natural trumpets at the Boston Museum of Fine Arts musical instrument collection, and has been engaged to record some of these instruments to document these rare trumpets.
 He has been principal trumpet with the national touring company of Les Miserables since 1998.
 He has been a frequent performer with Emmanuel Music, Opera Company of Boston, Boston Academy of Music, Boston Pops Orchestra, Boston Philharmonic, and Boston Musica Viva.
 He performed with Yo Yo Ma and Boston Musica Viva in a BBC production, "A Month at Tanglewood."
 Mr. Perfetti holds a Bachelor of Music in trumpet performance/composition from the University of Wisconsin and a Master of Music in trumpet performance "with distinction" from the New England Conservatory of Music.
 His principal teachers were Michael Galloway and Charles Schlueter (Boston Symphony).
 He studied baroque trumpet with Friedemann Immer (Michaelstein, Germany).